simbleau/cddns/README.md

 ### Option A: Cargo
 - `cargo install cloudflare-ddns`
 ### Option B: Binary
-- Download a compatible binary from [releases](https://github.com/simbleau/cloudflare-ddns/releases)
+- Download a compatible binary release from [releases](https://github.com/simbleau/cloudflare-ddns/releases)

 ## Getting Started
-TODO

-## Build your config
-- Run `cfddns build config` to run an interactive configuration builder
-- You can visit `CFDDNS.toml`[CFDDNS.toml] for an annotated example.

-## Build your DNS record inventory
-- Run `cfddns build inventory` to run an interactive inventory builder
+First test your Cloudflare API token with the following command:
+> `cddns verify --token <YOUR_CLOUDFLARE_TOKEN>`.

+On success, you may see "`This API Token is valid and active`"

+## Configuration (CLI)
+For CLI usage and testing, we use [TOML files](https://toml.io/en/) to save your local configuration, such as your API key. **You should restrict the permissions on this file.**

+To quickly get setup, we offer an interactive configuration file builder.
+> `cddns config build`

-- You can visit `CFDDNS_INVENTORY.yaml`[CFDDNS_INVENTORY.yaml] for an annotated example.
+If you prefer, you can visit [`config.toml`](config.toml) for an annotated example.

-## Testing
-1. Locate your `CFDDNS.toml` (config) file and your `CFDDNS_INVENTORY.yaml` (inventory) file
-   - CFDDNS expects these files in the working directory, or:
+### Location
+By default, we check `$XDG_CONFIG_HOME/cddns/config.toml` for your configuration file.
+- On Linux, this would be `$HOME/.config/cddns/config.toml`
+- On MacOS, this would be `$HOME/Library/Application Support/cddns/config.toml`
+- On Windows, this would be `%APPData%\cddns\config.toml`

-     - You can set the `CFDDNS_CONFIG` environment variable or add `-c <PATH>` in the CLI to change the config location.
+You can set the **CDDNS_CONFIG** environment variable to manually specify the location of this file.
+[Click here](#environment-variables) for more environment variables.

+## Inventory
+We use [YAML files](https://yaml.org/) to save which DNS records to watch.

+To quickly get setup, we offer an interactive inventory file builder.
+> `cddns inventory build`

+If you prefer, you can visit [`inventory.yaml`](inventory.yaml) for an annotated example.

+### Location
+By default, we check `./inventory.yaml` for your inventory file.

-     - You can set the `CFDDNS_INVENTORY` environment variable or add `-i <PATH>` in the CLI to change the inventory location.
+You can set the **CDDNS_INVENTORY** environment variable to manually specify the location of this file.
+[Click here](#environment-variables) for more environment variables.
-2. Run `cfddns verify` to test authentication
-3. Run `cfddns list` to list managed items
-4. Run `cfddns check` to check outdated DNS records
-5. Run `cfddns run` to commit DNS record updates found in `check`
-6. Run `cfddns watch` to continually check for DNS record updates on loop

-## Configuration
+# Environment Variables
 <TODO: Table of env variables>

 # Docker